JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_07/constrained.md

 </p></div>
 ```

-The optimality conditions for constrained optimization take a more complex form.
+For the unconstrained optimization, we showed that each local minimum satisfies the optimality condition ``\nabla f(x)=0``.
+This condition does not have to hold for unconstrained optimization, where the optimality conditions are of a more complex form.

 ```@raw html
 <div class = "theorem-body">